Post-Processors

 When making g-code for any CNC machine, there will come a time where you’ll click the final button to “Generate g-code”.
 Doing so, how will you know that the g-code file is going to be properly suited to your particular CNC?
 Though many CNCs are able to interpret what’s broadly known as ‘g-code’, the reality is that different manufacturers have their own quirks that their machines expect to see; you can think of this as g-code being the primary language while different CNCs speak with dialects or accents.
 For our machines, and many other hobby CNCs, this dialect is known as “grbl”.

 This is where post-processing comes in.
-A ‘post-processor’ is simply a set of rules that can be followed to add tweaks to the main g-code and ensure it’ll work for particular machines.
+A ‘post-processor’ is simply a set of rules that can be followed to add tweaks to the main g-code, to ensure it’ll work for particular machines.
 If the post-processor isn’t selected or set up correctly this will usually result in errors, stalls, or unexpected behaviour while running your jobs.

 To help out, here are the most popular CAM programs and their LongMill/AltMill-compatible post-processors.
 Some CAM programs may not have post-processor options since they’re already designed for hobby CNC use.

 Note that: even if you design in inches, it is best practice to export files with a millimeters post-processor.
-Unfortunately we have seen errors show up when the g-code file was exported in inches.
+We have seen errors show up when the g-code file was exported in inches.

 CAM Software Post-Processor

-Vectric Cut2D, Vectric VCarve, Vectric Aspire grbl (mm).
-Newer versions of Vectric may come with a default “LongMill” option.
+Vectric Cut2D, Vectric VCarve, Vectric Aspire grbl (mm)

 Carveco Maker, Carveco Maker+ UGS grbl